vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-fist ): cast over Linga a prastha of sesame; on Mārg. śu.
+fist ): cast over Liṅga a prastha of sesame; on Mārg. śu.
 14 smear linga with saffron paste; in this way every month for a year different substance for smearing, different dhūpa, naivedya &c.; oven one guilty of grave sins reaches Rudra loka; HV II.
 50-56 (from Kālottara).
 A linga may be made with holy ashes, dry cowdung balls, from sand or crystal, the best being from clay on the mountains whence Narmadā flows.

 VL